Parent Central Services

 - If your child has Diabetes, you will need a Diabetes Medical Action Plan (pages 1 & 2) completed and signed by a physician, physician assistant, or nurse practitioner.

-- All other special needs (i.e. developmental delays, heart conditions, behavioral problems...) will be given a General Medical Action Plan to be completed by their health care provider and reviewed by Army Public Health Nursing for possible referral for a full SNAP Team meeting.
+- All other special needs (i.e. developmental delays, heart conditions, behavioral problems...) will be reviewed by Army Public Health Nursing for possible referral for a full SNAP Team meeting.

 REMINDER: Children in Youth Centers, grades 6th-12th, require a signed note from their physician, physician assistant or nurse practitioner to be able to self administer their routine medications!